gdewael/h5torch/README.md

 - [x] Add support for making data splits
 - [ ] Implement a collater for variable length objects
 - [x] Add a slice sampler
-- [ ] Implement a way to pre-specify dataset size and append to it
+- [x] Implement a way to pre-specify dataset size and append to it
+- [ ] Add tests
+- [ ] Add better docs